im-knots/ea-monorepo/README.md

 - [Request/Response Diagrams](#requestresponse-diagrams)
 - [Quick Local Development](#quick-local-development)

-## Who we are
-What is Eru Labs?
-We are a small team of nerds working to disrupt industries by commodifying the idle compute everyone is surrounded by every day.

-We make this possible with the **Ea Platform**.
-A system that allows users to donate their device's idle compute time in exchange for `compute credits` they can in turn use to run their own AI agents, infrence, and training jobs.

 ## Core features
 Core features of the Ea Platform are:
-- The Ainulindale client software that allows users to connect their idle device compute to the Ea network in exchange for compute credits
 - A Node based AI agent/workflow builder to allow users to build complex AI workflows integrated with their own APIs or 3rd parties.
 - A job engine that allows users to run Agent Workflows, Inference jobs, and Training jobs on the Ea network
 - A marketplace for users to buy and sell Agent workflows, datasets, or their earned compute credits